Home » Business Email Etiquette Articles » Business Email Inquiries: To Whom It May Concern?

 How do you know if an email is automated and probably lacks credibility?
 Clues.

-• My email address they send to is not my primary email address.
-They send to addresses I use internally for website logins and certain site features.
+• The email address they send to is not my primary email address.
+They send to addresses I use internally for website logins and specific features.
 It’s not the email address I use or display on my website.
-So somewhere out there, when I use those emails, they got added to a list.
+So somewhere out there, when I use those emails, they get added to a list.
 Or it could be off of hacked lists.

-• The email in the from field is clearly a throwaway account. (dj***********@em**********.com)
+• The email from the field is clearly a throwaway account. (dj***********@em**********.com)

-• The email content reflects nothing unique to me.
-Specifically to me.
-Generic blah blah blah that can apply to anyone.
+• The email content reflects nothing unique to me—specifically, nothing.
+It is generic, blah blah blah that can apply to anyone.

 Don’t Automate; Personalize

-So if it’s not a good idea to use THIMC, what should you do?
+So, what should you do if it’s not a good idea to use THIMC?
 A little due diligence.

 If you cannot find a name to address, a simple “Hello” will stand a better chance of your email being read.
-However, it’s probably not worth sending if it isn’t worth your time to make an effort to customize your message to that recipient.
+However, it’s probably not worth sending if it isn’t worth your time to customize your message to that recipient.

 You can customize your mailing service for posts or your ezine to insert subscribers’ first names (from when they signed up to get your emails).
 That’s much better than THIMC.
-Do your best not to have the red flags that even you see that make you jump for the Delete button.
+Do your best not to have the red flags that make the recipient jump for the Delete button.

 So, don’t mistake being overly automated or impersonal to the point of being disregarded.
 There is no reason to use a non-greeting like To Whom It May Concern that screams, “I don’t know who you are, and I don’t care.
 But I have a bridge I like to sell ya…”